 Circle accents are everywhere—quilts, pillows, table runners, or handbags.
 Make a statement by sewing circles, spots, or dots with my no-stress appliqué technique.
 The sewing secret is to use fusible interfacing.

 The featured quilt, I See Spots, recently hung on display at the Modern Quilt Guild’s QuiltCon conference in Austin.
 The bold colors, large blocks (18″ squares), and rectangle shapes (9″ x 18″) give the quilt a modern feel.
 But don’t think you need to make a quilt!
 Just one 18″ block would make an ideal pillow.

 I See Spots

 Create circles or spots without ever cutting a circle!
 How?
 Fusible interfacing is the key.
 Learn how to create this bed-sized quilt with the streamlined process of stitching circles instead of cutting them.

 I See Spots is a bed-sized quilt with 18″ blocks, 9″ blocks, and 9″ x 18″ rectangles.
 The focal points are the circles or spots!
 Cast aside traditional appliqué techniques and learn the speedy way of creating and appliquéing circles.
 Want a smaller project?
 Scale down the quilt to a lap size or simply make a pillow.

 - Trace ‘n Create Quilt Template—Carefree Curves Collection

 Note from Nancy: There are three templates in this collection, the 1/4-Circle & Circle Template will be used for this project.
-For other quilt design ideas, check out the book and Sewing With Nancy TV show, Quilt with Carefree Curves.
+For other quilt design ideas, check out the Sewing With Nancy TV show, Quilt with Carefree Curves.